-Five perched groundwater wells (LW2, LW3, MW1S, MW4U and the dewatering sump) were sampled in 2011.
-One perched groundwater monitoring well (LW1) was not sampled due to insufficient available water (i.e.,low groundwater conditions).
-Perched groundwater analytical results from 2011 are presented in Table 4.2 and on Figure 4.11.
+Four perched groundwater wells (LW2, LW3, MW1S, and the dewatering sump) were sampled in 2012.
+Two perched groundwater monitoring wells (LW1, and MW4U) were not sampled due to insufficient available water (i.e., low groundwater conditions).
+Perched groundwater analytical results from 2012 are presented in Table 4.2 and on Figure 4.11.
 Historical perched groundwater VOC results are presented in Appendix E.2.